vadzimk/bas/README.md

 ## Overview

-This is an Indeed/Linkedin job board scrapper that actually works.
+This is an Indeed/Linkedin job board scrapper.

-## The problem

-Job boards cater to employers but not job seekers
-Job boards make it longer to find the necessary information about the employer.
-Job boards do not provide necessary tools to filter postings
-Job postings are full of hr jargon that is unnecessary

-## Solutions

-Flip job board pages until you get tired
-Use the BAS app that will scape job boards for you and let you select eligible companies and listings
+It will scape job Linkedin and Indeed job boards for you and let you select eligible companies and listings
-And use auto-apply browser extensions:
+You can additionaly use auto-apply browser extensions:
 [joinrhubarb](www.joinrhubarb.com),
 [easyjobs](www.easyjobs.so),
 [simplify](www.simplify.jobs)